Salt bridge (protein and supramolecular): Salt bridges in chemical bonding

 Inorganic as well as organic ions display at moderate ionic strength I similar salt bridge association ΔG values around 5 to 6 kJ/mol for a 1:1 combination of anion and cation, almost independent of the nature (size, polarizability etc) of the ions.
 The ΔG values are additive and approximately a linear function of the charges, the interaction of e.g. a doubly charged phosphate anion with a single charged ammonium cation accounts for about 2x5 = 10 kJ/mol.
-The ΔG values depend on the ionic strength I of the solution, as described by the Debye-Hückel equation, at zero ionic strength one observes ΔG = 8 kJ/mol.
+The ΔG values depend on the ionic strength I of the solution, as described by the Debye–Hückel equation, at zero ionic strength one observes ΔG = 8 kJ/mol.
 The stabilities of the alkali-ion pairs as function of the anion charge z by can be described by a more detailed equation.

 Salt bridges found in proteins

 The salt bridge most often arises from the anionic carboxylate (RCOO−) of either aspartic acid or glutamic acid and the cationic ammonium (RNH3+) from lysine or the guanidinium (RNHC(NH2)2+) of arginine (Figure 2).
 Although these are the most common, other residues with ionizable side chains such as histidine, tyrosine, and serine can also participate, depending on outside factors perturbing their pKa's.
 The distance between the residues participating in the salt bridge is also cited as being important.
-The distance required is less than 4 Å (400 pm).
+The N-O distance required is less than 4 Å (400 pm).
 Amino acids greater than this distance apart do not qualify as forming a salt bridge.
 Due to the numerous ionizable side chains of amino acids found throughout a protein, the pH at which a protein is placed is crucial to its stability.